 If you earned money from a rental property that was exempt from tax filing in your country (such as Israel), you may owe money on this income, because it is not exempt in the US.

 Is there a deadline?

-The Streamlined procedures is specifically for people who are already late, so there is no exact deadline at this time.
-However, as time goes on and more people learn about their responsibilities, the bar becomes much higher to demonstrate "non-willfullness."
+The Streamlined procedures are specifically for people who are already late, so there is no exact deadline at this time.
+However, as time goes on and more people learn about their responsibilities, the bar becomes much higher to demonstrate "non-willfulness."
 IRS officials are skeptical of anyone's claim that they didn't know they needed to file tax returns or report foreign accounts.
-If the IRS sent any notices requesting you file (even if you didn't receive them) this can jeopardize your eligibility.
+If the IRS sent any notices requesting that you file (even if you didn't receive them) this can jeopardize your eligibility.
 Don't think because you are a "small fish" the IRS doesn't care about your reporting.
 Deadline 1 - Come to them before they find you.

 Additionally, the IRS closed the 2014 Offshore Voluntary Disclosure Program on Sept.
 28, 2018.
 While the Streamlined Filing Compliance Procedures remains open, we see this as a sign that it will end at some point.
-If the end of "Streamlined" filing were to end abruptly, even with 9 months notice, there would not be enough accountants qualified to handle getting everyone into compliance.
+If "Streamlined" filing were to end abruptly, even with 9 months notice, there would not be enough accountants qualified to handle getting everyone into compliance.
 Therefore, I strongly recommend not waiting until that time.
 Deadline 2 - Report before the program closes.